tom-lp-at/rc2otherchat/README.md

 You will strugle with the needed python moduls.
 Please have a look into the top of rc2talk.py to see the list of needed modules. tbh: i started the process over and over until all needed modules are installed :)

 You can start the import many times.
 It will only import messages they are not committed as transfered into the DB of NC.

+If you come into trouble: restore your backup and delete the three *-chache files to start from scratch.
+In the time of debugging and writting the code, i only cleaned up the rooms and let the user stay as they whose.
+Therefor i only deleted the messages_cache.txt to save time ;)

 # How the import for Matrix.org works:
 Since encryption is standard at matrix.org, it is not easy to import messages with a date other than **Now**.
 After some time of trying around, I found a way that was acceptable to me without compromising the security of the entries.

 I inject additional messages before the comment that reflects the date & time of the post.
 The date whose easy, but the time on every message in the end makes the conversation a little bit confusing.

 So i decied to write the time at least 10 minutes after the last comment.
 If the next comment is newer than 10 minutes i inject the time before the message.
 Feel free to adjust the calculation of adding the additonal time-messages...
 The main change is the sending behavior.
 Every message is send with the corresponding user that is created into the matrix database.

 With the dumps in the right place